 Being heroic in the face of disaster — as humans often are — will not help in most of these cases.
 This means that we have to “learn about consequences before they happen”.
 We have to be able to summon vivid enough imaginations of the disasters to be heroic long before they happen.

-Libertarianism: a Philosophy of Discipline and Self-Control is a fun articulation of what an attitude would be that would make libertarianism the best possible system.1
+Also, Libertarianism: a Philosophy of Discipline and Self-Control is an articulation of what an attitude would be that would make hard libertarianism the best possible system.1

 A common theme […] is a willingness to kill hundreds of thousands of people through inaction, before decisionmakers are willing to risk taking any unpopular action.

 The Copenhagen Interpretation of Ethics points to one possible explanation, but it shouldn’t be forgotten that leaders are to a large extent giving the public what they want in all of this — it’s just that the public has pathologically low standards and a bizarre level of change aversion.